-- From an SEO perspective, the top three Google results are between 2,350 and 2,500 words, according to a chart published by SerpIQ.
-"It's evident that a fully fleshed out site with a lot of quality content is going to be favored by Google," says SerpIQ writer Kevin Espiritu.
+- From an SEO perspective, the top three Google results are between 2,350 and 2,500 words, according to an infographic published by Capsicum Mediaworks.
+"It's evident that a fully fleshed out site with a lot of quality content is going to be favored by Google.

 - Posts with 1,800 and 3,000 words will attract more than 15 times more inbound links than a post with fewer than 600 words, according to Moz.

 That said, there is no ideal length for a blog post.
 When reading online, many people skim the content.
 A concise 500-word post will take less than two minutes to read, because the average American reads about 300 words per minute.
 This is a good length for today's short attention spans.

 "Deciding whether a blog post should be long or short should be taken on a case-by-case basis.
 There are lots of good reasons to write a long blog post, just as there are good reasons to write a short post,” Blute says.
 “Where short posts are concerned, the benefit is in conveying information in a way that agrees with the attention span of most readers -- and sometimes, you only have so much to say."